hulkthedev/docker-arch/README.md

 ### Simple docker architecture for dev and prod environments.

 This example will create 2 Docker images during the building.
 Dependencies on Redis, MySql and NGNX are resolved through configurations.
+Easy to use for productive and dev environments.

 ##### build